elpablo/Design-Pattern-Book/README.md

-# Design Pattern Book -- Examples
+# Design Patterns Book -- Examples

 This project contains some examples of Design Patterns subdivided by categories.
 This first version is based on examples written in  C++.